wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 In the end, how does it fix the "opinionated" scenario we face in software development?
 It does not, no way whatsoever.

-Clojure has its own set of believes and its followers too.
+Clojure has its own set of beliefs and its followers too.

 That's why my answers are always bad and that's why you should continue doing whatever you want.